vekatze/neut/book/src/terms.md

 ## `assert`

-You can use `assert` to ensure that a condition is satisfied at run-time.
+You can use `assert` to ensure that a condition is satisfied at runtime.

 ### Example